 Forward to 24 hours later.
 I had woken up, in a weird place, with no memory of how I got there or what happened.
-I coughed the breathing tune out.
-The first thing I noticed was how sore and dry my throat were, then it hit me.
+I coughed the breathing tube out.
+The first thing I noticed was how sore and dry my throat was, then it hit me.
 This is not the hospital I delivered my daughter in.
 My husband told me what had happened, and the doctors were there to explain everything.
-I was terrified, but relieved to know that what others had though was me just being a hypochondriac, was not that at all.
+I was terrified, but relieved to know that what others had thought was me just being a hypochondriac, was not that at all.

 I worked my butt off in therapies and finally returned home TEN DAYS after my heart stopped.
 I wanted to be home before Christmas and I was.
 I was a walking, talking miracle, or that’s what I kept hearing.